Biecz: World Wars

 The interwar period heralded new growth in Biecz.
 A number of societies were founded during this period, including the Związek Młodzieży Polskiej Polish Youth Union (1920) and the Towarzystwo Przyjaciół Society of Friends (1938).
 The Society of Friends soon established the Muzeum Ziemi Bieckiej (Museum of Bieczan Lands).

 In 1934, the Ropa River flooded, washing away railway embankments and all the houses built on the banks or valleys of the River.
 The floodwaters rose to unprecedented heights.

 The outbreak of World War II abruptly halted all forms of cultural life.
 The War resulted in significant population losses, as well as the destruction of several buildings and cultural facilities.
 Many people were resettled in Biecz from towns like Jasło; by 1944 the total population of the city was 5,973 inhabitants.

 The Germans occupied the town in September 1939 and immediately began to terrorize the Jewish population, which amounted to around 600, kidnapping them for forced labor, robbing them of their possessions, and beating them at will.
 In October 1941, the Jewish population was confined to a ghetto.
 In 1942, murders began, usually instigated by the Gestapo and assisted by the Polish police.
 Jews from other locations were forcibly moved into the ghetto so that there were 1700 residents by mid-1942.
 In 1942 and 1943, the occupying Nazi forces carried out a number of Jewish massacres.
 In August 1942, 200 Jewish citizens were publicly executed by the Nazis in the town square.
 The remainder of the Jewish population were held for three days without food and water and then transported to the Belzec extermination camp.
 Polish police killed many of those trying to hide.
 Some survivors returned after the war but a few were murdered and the town refused to turn over synagogues which had been put to other uses.
+One synagogue was turned into a library.
 So the survivors left.

 Nationalist and patriotic feelings were strong, and resistance forces quickly developed during both wars in the forms of National Army recruits and the Bataliony Chłopskie peasant battalions, as well as acts of violence and sabotage.